netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 ```

 Restart Netdata with `sudo service netdata restart` or the appropriate method for your system to begin seeing metrics
 for this particular group+process.
-You can also add other proceses to the same group if you'd like to monitor eBPF
+You can also add additional processes to the same group.
-metrics for a suite of processes together.

 You can set up `apps_groups.conf` to more show more precise eBPF metrics for any application or service running on your
 system, even if it's a standard package like Redis, Apache, or any other [application/service Netdata collects